megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 :code:`public class CustomBoxDataSerializer implements NoncedBoxDataSerializer<CustomBoxData>`

-That new Custom Box Data Serializer require's next:
+That new Custom Box Data Serializer require's the following:

   1. Definition of function for writing Custom Box Data into the Scorex Writer by implementation of ``public void serialize(CustomBoxData boxData, Writer writer)`` method.